 You may have heard of Tobii, the technology which would let you control the mouse pointer, launch apps, open links and do more, simply by moving your eyes.
 But nothing has been heard so far about the status of this would-be path-breaking software that would allow a computer user to move the mouse cursor simply by moving one’s eyes.
 I suppose it is still under development.

-Till then I would like you to check out Enable Viacam, an open source software for Windows and Linux, that lets you control the mouse pointer by moving your head – something similar to Camera Mouse.
+Till then I would like you to check out Enable Viacam, open-source software for Windows and Linux, that lets you control the mouse pointer by moving your head – something similar to Camera Mouse.

 Enable Viacam is a mouse replacement software that lets you moves the mouse pointer, with the help of your head.
 Simply move your head – and the mouse pointer will move!
 It is based on the Facial Mouse software and works on standard PCs equipped with a web camera – without the need for any additional hardware.

 Once you have downloaded and installed this software, run the configuration wizard.
 During the course of its run, you will be asked to set some settings and move your head in different directions.
 These screenshots will give you an idea about the configuration wizard’s run

-To begin with, it might be a good idea to leave all the values at its defaults.
-Later on if you find the pointer movement too sensitive and fast, you may change the respective values.
+To begin with, it might be a good idea to leave all the values at their defaults.
+Later on, if you find the pointer movement too sensitive and fast, you may change the respective values.

-A control bar appear at the top of your computer screen that lets you perform task like right-click, left-click, drag-and-drop and so on.
+A control bar appears at the top of your computer screen that lets you perform task like right-click, left-click, drag-and-drop and so on.

 If you are physically challenged or suffer from Carpal Tunnel Syndrome or even suffer from inflation in the wrists, you definitely want to give this software a go and see if it suits you.
 You may have to adjust and calibrate the mouse speed to suit you and it may take some time getting used to – but if you can adapt to it, I think it may prove to be a boon to you.